Keizo Saji

 Keizō Saji (佐治敬三, Saji Keizō) was a Japanese businessman and art patron.
 He was the 10th richest man in the world in 1987 according to Forbes, with a net worth of 4.0 billion dollars.

 Early life

-He is the son of Shinjiro Torii who founded Suntory.
+He was the son of Shinjiro Torii who founded Suntory.
 The Japanese company is a maker of beer and whiskey.

 Career

 Saji was the founder of the Suntory Art Museum and the Suntory Music Foundation in Tokyo.